• Skip to primary navigation

 I mean it.
 Seriously.

-Just e-mail all your clients and ask them if you can take your every-now-and-again gig with them, whatever it is, and convert it into a monthly thing.
+Email all your clients and ask them if you can take your every-now-and-again gig with them, whatever it is, and convert it into a monthly thing.
 Give them a discount if it helps.
 Regular work—at least in the beginning—is far more valuable than high-paying work because it keeps you afloat.
-Obviously, I’d rather you have both, but if you need to give a discount or cut your rates slightly so that can have money coming in each and every month with no extra marketing effort on your part, do it.
+Obviously, I’d rather you have both, but if you need to give a discount or cut your rates slightly so you can have money coming in each and every month with no extra marketing effort, do it.

 2. One-off clients